dance-planner/log/README.md

 # Logger
 Frequently used configuration:
 Writing warnings + errors into file.
 Adding date and time.
+Info Messages are green.

 ## Usage Example